FloGa/dedupefs/README.md

 - Support mounting a re-hydrated version of a deduped directory.
 - Make declutter level configurable (fixed to 3 at the moment).
-- Make chunk site configurable (via *Crazy Deduper*, fixed to 1MB at the moment).
+- Make chunk size configurable (via *Crazy Deduper*, fixed to 1MB at the moment).
 - Provide better documentation with examples and use case descriptions.